Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 With Windows, this command can also be run locally through a Windows CMD (with Python installes), via `scripts/get-shapefiles.py`.

-To maximize the performance of *scripts/get-shapefiles.py*, edit the *scripts/docker-startup.sh* script in the local directory and add the `-n` option.
+Basic command to do the standard start-up:

+    docker-compose up

+### Docker Toolbox for Windows

-In case the `docker-compose up` reports the following error when using *Docker Compose for Windows*, check the directory where *openstreetmap-carto* has been installed:
+In case the `docker-compose up` command reports the following error when using *Docker Compose for Windows*, check the directory where *openstreetmap-carto* has been installed:

 ```
 ...